 The latest bill would establish a presumption that any new car out of service for more than 20 days after delivery to the buyer is a lemon and should be replaced or the buyer reimbursed.
 That presumption could be rebutted in court.

-Tanner was at first reluctant to delay a vote on the bill, protesting that she unsuccessfully attempted last year to negotiate a compromise with the auto industry.
+Tanner was at first reluctant to delay a vote on the bill, protesting that she unsuccessfully attempted with the auto industry.